FY2018 Teaching Artists Directory Guidelines

 - Ability to participate in the Showcasing the Arts Directory.

-The postmark deadline is April 13, 2017.
+Completed applications forms must be submitted by April 13, 2017.
 The application must be: 1) officially postmarked by the U.S.

 Postal Service, or 2) delivered by a shipping service (e.g., UPS, Federal Express, etc.) with a paid receipt